-The Vault can hold the following types of 'library' data: Parts, Footprints, Schematic Symbols, and Schematic and PCB Doc Symbols.
+The Vault can hold the following types of 'library' data: Parts, Footprints, Schematic Symbols, and Schematic, PCB Doc Symbols, 3D Packages and STEP models.

-It can also hold the following types of file-based data: Schematic and PCB Designs, Schematic and PCB Technology Files, Schematic and PCB Profiles, Schematic Block Files and PCB Panels.
+It can also hold the following types of design-based data: Schematic and PCB Designs, Schematic and PCB Technology Files, Schematic and PCB Profiles, Schematic Block Files and PCB Panels.